wmarti/Nihongo-to-Memrise/README.md

 # Nihongo-to-Memrise
-Convert the Nihongo app's '.tsv' files to something that Memrise can read.
+Convert the Nihongo app's '.tsv' files to something that Memrise can read and import, so you can quickly make your own courses/decks on Memrise.

 Part One:
 1. Download the 'Nihongo' Dictionary app on your iPhone or iPad.